ahammadabdullah/edumi-client/README.md

 # live link: https://edumi-453a2.web.app/

-# Community Food Share Website
+# Edumi Website | A platform to learn.

 ## Tech Stack: